- About The Gantts

 Free and open to the Public.

-Time TBD, McKissick Theater, Hendrix Student Center
+6:00pm, McKissick Theater, Hendrix Student Center

 Sponsored by the Minority Student Success Initiative